Essenceia/essenceia.github.io/content/projects/blake2.md

 {{< /alert >}}

 {{< alert >}}
-This implementation does not currently support secret keys or streaming data to be compress: it only accepts one block at a time.
+This implementation does not currently support secret keys or streaming data for compression : it only accepts one block at a time.
 {{< /alert >}}